App version: 0.1.0

 The Takeaway

-Checking accounts offer a convenient way for consumers to deposit and withdraw cash, while keeping it safe.
+Checking accounts offer a convenient way for consumers to deposit and withdraw cash, while also keeping their money safe.
 It’s important to understand how checking account fees work and how to use a checking account properly to avoid running into problems such as overdraft fees.
 Lantern by SoFi offers an online banking marketplace, making it easy to compare high-yield savings accounts based on interest rate, fees, and balance minimums.
 Shop online savings accounts and find the best rate with Lantern today.

 Frequently Asked Questions